campusbeats/campusbeats.github.io/index.md

 # Overview
 ## About Campus Beats
-Campus Beats can be found at [https://campusbeats.meteorapp.com/](https://campusbeats.meteorapp.com/) Due to time constraints, only a few features were implementing in the resulting application.
+Campus Beats can be found at [https://campusbeats.meteorapp.com/](https://campusbeats.meteorapp.com/) Due to time constraints, not every feature was implementing in the resulting application.

 ## What does Campus Beats Do?
 Campus Beats provides a hub for UH Manoa musicians to seek each other out so they can collaborate and play with each other.
 Users can search each other out by various factors, such as musical styles (e.g. jazz, rock, punk), abilities (e.g. songwriting, guitar, music production), and experience (e.g. <1 month, <6 months, 1 year), and can contact each other through external means as users' phone numbers and a link to the users' email addresseses are given in the application.

 Users can also choose to create events on a site-wide calendar that others users, who might also be interested in the event, can see.
 Each event listing contains the name of the event, and the event's start and end time.

-Admins also have special privileges since theya re able to add new categories to Abilties, Styles, Experiences, and Goals.
+Admins also have special privileges since they are able to add new categories to Abilties, Styles, Experiences, and Goals.
 The user can use these new categories to update their profile and use for searching.
 As it stands, there is no distinction between admins and users, so all users currently have access to admin functions.
 Admin and users permissions will be implemented sometime in the future, as listed in a following section.

 ## How does Campus Beats Work?
 Campus Beats will prompt each user (after logging in with UH ID) to create a profile where they can list their name, musical styles, abilities, experience, and musical goals as well as links to Youtube, Soundcloud, and Spotify, and personal information they would like others to see, such as a phone number or email.